Should newlyweds consider term life insurance?

 Once you’ve decided how much life insurance coverage you need, it’s a good idea to shop around and compare quotes.
 Make sure to compare term life insurance quotes online for at least 3 to 4 companies, taking special care to make an apples-to-apples comparison.
 If you decided on a 20-year, $500,000 policy, for example, get multiple quotes for that exact amount of coverage over a 20-year timeline.

 On our quote page, you can get a free quote for the Haven Term policy and also compare its pricing to top insurers to get a solid – and very efficient – understanding how much this coverage costs across providers.

 Check life insurance company ratings

 Life insurance companies receive ratings from established, independent rating agencies based on their financial strength and the rating agency’s opinion of a company’s claims-paying ability.
 Each agency has a rating scale – kind of like a report card.
 Remember those?

 A.M.
-Best provides such rating.
+Best provides such a rating.
 Companies like A.M.
 Best do an independent assessment of a company’s financial strength and ability to meet its financial obligations.
-The Haven Term life insurance policy is issued by MassMutual, which is rated A++ by A.M.
+The Haven Term life insurance policy is issued by MassMutual or its subsidiary C.M.
+Life, which are rated A++ by A.M.
 Best, their highest possible rating.* That’s as good as it gets.

 When buying a policy, it’s a smart idea to compare the ratings of different insurers to help assess the financial strength of their issuing companies.

-Application and approval process that used to take several weeks, phone calls and faxes, can now be accomplished from the comfort of your home, entirely online.
+Application and approval process that used to take several weeks, phone calls and faxes, can now be accomplished from the comfort of your home.

 The life insurance applications can be long and thorough.
 That said, most of our customers can apply for the Haven Term life insurance policy in less than 15 minutes.